Helper Jailed After Employer Discovers Stolen Chanel Bags On Social Media Pictures

 Why would the dust cover blanketing the black bag contain the pink bag instead?

-Unable to hold down these suspicions, she decided to check her maid’s Facebook account for clues.
+Unable to hold down these suspicions, she decided to check her helper’s Facebook account for clues.

 Lo and behold, a picture of Onita wearing the pink Chanel bag was on full display on Facebook.